SRGSSR/pillarbox-android/pillarbox-cast/docs/README.md

 ## Road map

-- Handle Pillarbox metadata such as Chapters, blocked time range and credits.
+- Handle Pillarbox metadata such as chapters, blocked time range and credits.

 ## Additional resources